Pikes Hotel: Features

 Pikes Hotel is a luxury hotel, set in a 15th-century stone mansion, a finca, which was a farm for centuries.
-It is accessed off a long lane leading from the main road from Sant Antoni de Portmany.
-Stuart Husband of The Independent describes Pikes Hotel as "a notorious Ibiza hotel where anything goes."
-It is considered to be one of the most famous or infamous hotels on the island and has been cited as one of the "world's true spiritual homes of rock'n'roll hedonism."
-Iain Stewart of The Rough Guide to Ibiza considers Pikes Hotel to be an "almost legendary, relaxed and idiosyncratic rural hotel, popular with visiting celebrities."
-Anthony Pike himself said "it's been claimed we break every law, but I wouldn't be in business if that was the case."
+It is accessed off a long lane leading off the main road from Sant Antoni de Portmany.
+Stuart Husband of The Independent describes Pikes Hotel as "a notorious Ibiza hotel where anything goes".
+It is considered to be one of the most famous or infamous hotels on the island and has been cited as one of the "world's true spiritual homes of rock n’ roll hedonism".
+Iain Stewart of The Rough Guide to Ibiza considers Pikes Hotel to be an "almost legendary, relaxed and idiosyncratic rural hotel, popular with visiting celebrities".
+Anthony himself said: "it's been claimed we break every law, but I wouldn't be in business if that was the case."
 Boy George referred to Pike as the "Hugh Hefner of Ibiza".

-Pikes Hotel has 26 rooms with king-sized beds, one restaurant named Room 39 which has received much critical acclaim, and 2 bars.
+Pikes Hotel has 26 rooms with king-sized beds, one restaurant named Room 39 which has received much critical acclaim, and two bars.
 As of 2009 it costs £157 to stay at the hotel.
 The rooms retain the sense of the original farmhouse, and are furnished in the Moroccan style with some heavy dark wood furnishings.
 The rooms each have different themes, including "Honeysuckle" and "Sunset", the latter of which is set behind the middle of three dark wood doors on the second floor of a small outhouse.
-According to author Stephen Armstrong, this room had a "modest sitting room with a huge antique mirror, plush sofas and a CD player which didn't work.
+According to author Stephen Armstrong, this room had a "modest sitting room with a huge antique mirror, plush sofas and a CD player which didn't work".
 The bedroom was enormous, and the bathroom was decorated in a vaguely Moroccan style with a curtained bath nestling behind a low arch.

 A wide range of entertainment is put on at the hotel, from flamenco shows to costume balls.
 The hotel also offers a VIP card to visitors to many of the notable clubs, bars, and casinos in the town.
-The garden has a memorial to Anthony Dale Pike (1955-1998), which says, "In loving memory of eldest son Dale.
+The garden has a memorial to Anthony Dale Pike (1955–1998), which says, "In loving memory of eldest son Dale.
 Here a portion of his ashes are laid to rest while the remainder flow within the currents of his beloved Pacific Ocean.
 May his spirit strive no more but rest within this tree in peace and tranquility.
 I loved you, my son."